AuroraAmissa/ProjectUnison/site/content/2-basics.md

 * In general, if you wind up with a fraction, round down, even if the fraction is one-half or larger.
 Certain rolls, such as damage and hit points, have a minimum of 1.
 * Specific trumps general.
 If one ability says you can't do something in general, and another rule says you can do it in a specific case, you can do it only in that specific case.

+## Allowed Content

+Any Pathfinder content not explicitly included in this SRD is *not* allowed when using Project Unison without explicit GM permission, and GMs are encourged to do so only with extreme caution.
+This SRD is in part meant to simplify character creation in Spheres of Power by removing outdated options and consolidating weak ones.
+Allowing additional content without good reason may seriously impact this.

+As a rule of thumb: Additional content introduced to help with a character concept should be allowed.
+Additional content added to optimize a character further should not be allowed.
+Most excluded content is done so purposefully.

 ## Common Terms